Soar above Atlanta, Georgia.

 Garden plants include tomatoes, beans, peppers and herbs, the bounty of which is all used at the hotel’s restaurants.
 The rooftop garden is also home to two beehives that house thousands of bees; the honey these bees produce each year is served at the hotel’s restaurants.

 Polaris has a laid-back hip local vibe, not a touristy one.
 One of the hotel’s three dining options, it’s an adults-oriented spinning good time whatever brings you to town and whether you want a drink, snack or whole meal.
 Plus, it’s an easy way to blast into the past while keeping a firm grasp on present-day garden-to-glass and -plate flavors.

 Open 5 p.m. to Midnight, Monday through Saturday.

 625 Peachtree St. NE

 Atlanta GA 30303

 Odds of Encountering Children: Very low.
 We saw no youngsters on our recent visit.
-NOTE: Other online reviewers have slammed the restaurant for not offering a kid’s menu (we can’t verify that they don’t since we didn’t ask for one), but we of course think that’s fabulous!
+NOTE: Other online reviewers have slammed the restaurant for not offering a kid’s menu (we can’t verify that since we didn’t ask for one), but we of course think that’s fabulous if true!
 Also note that there is no restroom on the dining level; you’ll have to climb stairs up to the restaurant facilities or take the elevator down to the lobby level facilities.
 We do not consider this a problem, but FYI.

 – Photo Credits: Top 4 images courtesy Polaris / Hyatt Regency Atlanta Hotel; remainder © HSP Media LLC